 A multi-use material, Flemish glass is a popular patterned glass choice in design and restoration.

-With its ripples, Flemish glass distorts light passing through it and obscures transparency.
-With these elements, Flemish glass provides for some privacy.
+With its ripples, Flemish glass distorts the light passing through it and obscures transparency.
+With these elements, Flemish glass provides some privacy.
 While you’re still able to see general shapes through it, such as the outline of a person, you won’t be able to make out details.